Strong convergence of adaptive time-stepping schemes for the stochastic Allen--Cahn equation: Adaptive schemes

-with positive constants $\bar{L}_2,\zeta,\xi,q_0$ independent of $\omega$, and $\|L_2(\cdot)\|_{L^p(\Omega)}<\infty$ for some $p\ge 2$. \end{assumption} The inequality \eqref{adaptive2} or \eqref{adaptive5} is used for bounding the expected number of timesteps.
-Since the timestep function $\tau$ is determined by the numerical solution, so we need to make a modification when considering the convergence of the adaptive time-stepping full discretization.
-Here, we follow the idea in \cite{Fang20} and consider the timestep function $\tau^{\delta}$ with $0<\delta\leq 1$, and let $\delta\rightarrow 0$.
-More precisely, for a given timestep function $\tau$ which satisfies Assumption \ref{assumption 4} or \ref{assumption5}, we introduce the refined timestep function $\tau^{\delta}$ in the following assumption.
-See also Section \ref{sec3} for suitable examples of $\tau^{\delta}.$ \begin{assumption} The refined timestep function $\tau^{\delta}$ satisfies that for $X(\omega)\in H,$
+Since the timestep function $\tau$ is determined by the numerical solution, we need to make a modification when considering the convergence of adaptive time-stepping schemes (see \cite{Fang20}).
+Namely, for a given timestep function $\tau$ which satisfies Assumption \ref{assumption 4}, we introduce the refined timestep function $\tau^{\delta}$ controlled by a scalar parameter $\delta\in(0,1)$ and consider the convergence when $\delta\to0$ as well as the order with respect to $\delta.$ \begin{assumption} The refined timestep function $\tau^{\delta}$ satisfies that for $X(\omega)\in H,$